 Adomnán is probably better known, however, for his Life of Columba.
 This was really a biography or a history of his predecessor of a century earlier as Abbot of Iona.
 Rather it was a "hagiography" intended to prove Columba's saintliness and extol his virtues and achievements.
 Despite this it is perhaps the most important surviving record from the areas which later became Scotland at this time, and generations of historians since have spent their time trying to separate out historical fact from myth and glorification.
 Adomnán also wrote a book about the Holy places of the Christian world based on the accounts of the Frankish Bishop Arculf, who had visited them.
 He also wrote a considerable amount of poetry.

-Adomnán died in 704.
+Adomnán died in 704, probably on 23 September, the day now celebrated as his feast day.
 He was subsequently regarded as a Saint of the Celtic Church, and is often considered to have been one of the most influential participants in this early period of Irish and Scottish history.